Pauan/ar/lib/nuit/README.md

 Unicode
 =======

+All parsers and serializers are required to support Unicode.
+This specification deals only with Unicode code points: the encoding used is an implementation detail.

+It is *very highly* recommended to support at least UTF-8, but any Unicode encoding is acceptable (UTF-7, UTF-16, UTF-32, Punycode, etc.)

+---

+The Unicode code point `U+0020` (space) is *completely* ignored at the end of the line[2].
+It doesn't even count toward indentation.

+---

-The following Unicode code points are not legal at the start of a string:
+The following Unicode code points are *always* invalid:

+    # whitespace
     U+0009
+    U+000B
+    U+000C
     U+0085
     U+00A0
     U+1680
     U+180E
-    U+2000 through U+200A
+    U+2000 - U+200A
+    U+2028
-    U+2028 through U+2029
+    U+2029
     U+202F
     U+205F
     U+3000

-If you wish to put them at the start of a string you must use a \` or `"` sigil.

-When serializing to a string, it is required to convert all of the above code points (regardless of where they appear in the string) into a Unicode code point escape[3].

-This is because the above are *whitespace* characters which are usually invisible.
-Encoding them as Unicode code points makes them visible and removes any ambiguity.

----

-The following Unicode code points are *always* illegal *everywhere*:
+    # non-printing

-    U+0000 through U+0008
+    U+0000 - U+0008
-    U+000B through U+000C
-    U+000E through U+001F
+    U+000E - U+001F
     U+007F
-    U+0080 through U+0084
+    U+0080 - U+0084
-    U+0086 through U+009F
+    U+0086 - U+009F
-    U+D800 through U+DFFF
+    U+FDD0 - U+FDEF
+    U+FFFE
-    U+FFFE through U+FFFF
+    U+FFFF
+    U+1FFFE
+    U+1FFFF
+    U+10FFFE
+    U+10FFFF

 To represent them, you must use a Unicode code point escape[3]

+---

+The Unicode byte order mark `U+FEFF` is invalid everywhere except as the first character in the file.
+It is used for encoding and is an implementation detail.
+Thus, it has no effect on indentation, etc.

+---

+The following Unicode code points are *only* valid when using UTF-16 encoding:

+    U+D800 - U+DFFF

+They are always invalid within Unicode code point escapes[3] (even in UTF-16 encoding)

 ---